slaclab/onboard-rucio/docs/InteractWithFTS.md

 ### Interaction with FTS server

-FTS services takes data transfer request from Rucio or from users, and manage those data transfer (similar to a batch system).
+FTS services take data transfer requests from Rucio or from users, and manage those data transfers (similar to a batch system).
 There is an FTS server available.
-The doc covers Rucio interaction with FTS server.
+The doc covers Rucio interaction with the FTS services.
 It does not cover how to config/start/stop the FTS services.

 The FTS monitoring page is available at https://ruico-dev.slac.stanford.edu:8449/fts3/ftsmon.